Matthews-Research-Group/soil-tipping-bucket/README.md

 After obtaining a local copy of the source code, install the package from the command line or from within R using one of the following sets of commands.
-These assume that the source files are in a directory named  'BioCroWaterPotential'.
+These assume that the source files are in a directory named  'BioCroWater'.

 - From the command line
 ```
 cd path_to_unzipped_directory
-R CMD INSTALL BioCroWaterPotential
+R CMD INSTALL BioCroWater
 ```

 - Or from within R
 ```
 setwd('path_to_unzipped_directory')
-install.packages('BioCroWaterPotential', repos=NULL, type='SOURCE')
+install.packages('BioCroWater', repos=NULL, type='SOURCE')
 ```

 ### An example